 “May you walk in strength and courage.”

 One of the beauties of the internet is how easy it is to find older, out-of-print or obscure books.
 Did you love that story about the witch who made pancakes?
 Sure, you did.
 Good news!
 The Old Black Witch is available.
 Did the Mom-to-be show you the tattered copy of Just Only John she had loved as a child?
 Fantastic!
 There are dozens of websites dedicated to finding older books in addition to Amazon and Ebay.
 You can bring tears to a new parent’s eyes when you give them a piece of their own childhood to share with their child.
-Consider one of these inscriptions for these beloved books:

 “I wanted to share a book that I loved with a child I love.”